siddhi-io/www/en/docs/docs/query-guide.md

 insert into <output stream>;
 ```

-Here the order by attributes should be defined next to the `order by` keyword separating each by a comma, and optionally specifying the event ordering using `asc` (default) or `desc` keywords.
+Here, the order by attributes (`<attributeN name>`) should be defined next to the `order by` keyword separating each by a comma, and optionally the event ordering can be specified using `asc` (default) or `desc` keywords to respectively define ascending and descending.

 **Example**

-Query to calculate the average `temp` per `roomNo` and `deviceID` combination on every 10 minutes batches, and order the generated output events in ascending order by `avgTemp` and then by descending order of `roomNo` (if the more than one event have the same `avgTemp` value).
+Query to calculate the average `temp`, per `roomNo` and `deviceID` combination, on every 10 minutes batches, and order the generated output events in ascending order by `avgTemp` and then in descending order of `roomNo` (if there are more events having the same `avgTemp` value) before emitting them to the `AvgTempStream` stream.

 ```sql
 from TempStream#window.timeBatch(10 min)